lizhunan/IELTS/speaking/part1-题库.md

 The fact is that most of my friends are ordinary people and I don’t have a chance to join in a famous person’s party.
 But if there were a chance, I’d like to go and check whether it’s interesting.

+## Happiness 10.26

+### What is a good relationship between parents and kids?

+I think a good relationship between parents and children is like friendship.
+They appreciate each other.
+Children can ask advice from parents for life.
+For example, I sometimes ask my dad advice for interpersonal relationship with friends and classmates, and my father asks me how to use electronic devices.

+### What is happiness for young people?

+It depends.
+For students in university, happiness is to achieve their goals and pursue their dream.
+When it comes to young workers, their happiness is to make more money and get high status in the society.

+### For employees, how can company improve their well-being/happiness?

+For the interns who are still in university or have just left the university, the company could provide some training courses to improve their work ability and job satisfaction.
+This is happiness for them.
+For middle-aged people, pay rise and promotion are happiness because they need the money to support/feed their family.

+### Which is more important, high salary or sense of well-being?

+I think the sense of happiness is more important than earning more money.
+For example, some people work overtime every day to make more money, which puts their health at risk.
+I don’t think it’s worthwhile.
+Happiness and health should always come first.

+## Laugh & joke & comedy 10.26

+### Are you a person who can make people laugh?

+Yes, I always make my friends laugh because I’m a humorous person and I usually tell jokes to my friends.
+I want to bring laughter to my friends.

+### Do you like watching comedies?
+Have you ever seen a live comedy?

+- comedian 喜剧演员
+- comedy 喜剧

+Yes, I like watching comedies because the talented and humorous actors and directors can bring laughter to the audience, and I want to get some jokes from the comedies.

+No, I haven’t seen any live comedy because we don’t have a theatre for live shows/ for people to perform a comedy.
+But if I have a chance, I want to watch a live comedy.

+### When was the last time when you laughed out?

+I usually laugh out in the classroom.
+Actually yesterday, I laughed out in the classroom because my classmate told a joke with me and it was really funny.

+### Do you think it’s important for friends to laugh at the same thing?

+Yes, it’s important for friends to laugh at the same thing.
+To laugh at the same thing is an important part of life.
+When we tell a joke, we can always get the point, and it will double the joy.

+## Borrowing 10.27

+### Do you often borrow others’ things?

+Yes, I often borrow things from my friend.
+For example, last month, I borrowed a textbook from a roommate for our specialized course because I forgot to take my book.

+### What have you ever borrowed?

+Sorry, I cannot think of any other things that I have borrowed.
+I guess I have only borrowed books from friends.
+Generally speaking, I’m an organized person, and I usually pack everything I need before leaving home.

+- 如果不知道怎么回答，或者是如果回答的问题内容少，用以下句式

+Sorry, I haven’t thought about the question before.
+I don’t know much about it, and the only thing I can think of is ... is that I seldom borrow somethings from my friends.
+To be honest, I am an organized person, and I usually pack everyting I need before leaving home.

+### Have you ever borrowed a book from others?
+Money?
+Phone?

+To be honest, I borrowed my colleague’s money last month because I ran out of money and I needed to borrow some for living expenses.

+### Would you mind if others borrow money from you?
+What about phone?

+Yes, of course.
+I’m afraid that some people would borrow my money and never give it back.
+Anyway, I’m not rich and I also need money to support my daily life.

+### How do you feel when people don’t return things they borrow from you?

+Of course I will feel bad.
+I lend money to friends in order to help them go through the tough life, but they don’t give the money back, and I will have a feeling of being cheated.

 ---